The Poetical Works of Janet Little, The Scotch Milkmaid: The influence of Robert Burns

-After working elsewhere Janet eventually entered service with Frances Dunlop at Dunlop House in East Ayrshire, where she became familiar with Robert Burns and was a great admirer of his poetry.
+After working elsewhere, Janet eventually entered service with Frances Dunlop at Dunlop House in East Ayrshire, where she became familiar with Robert Burns, a regular visitor, and was a great admirer of his poetry.

 Janet moved with Mrs Dunlop to Loudoun Castle which was being rented by Mrs Susan Henri and her husband James.
 Susan was Frances Dunlop's second daughter.
 Mrs Dunlop wrote to Burns saying that "Her outside promises nothing; her mind only bursts forth on paper."

 Janet first wrote to Burns on 12 July 1789, but it is not recorded if Burns ever replied.
 She composed the poem "An Epistle to Mr Robert Burns."

 In 1791, before her poems were published, she made the journey to Ellisland Farm, partly to visit her relations, but Burns had that day broken his arm when his horse fell.
 Janet spoke briefly to him at Ellilsand and reported back to Mrs Dunlop that he was in so much pain he could not lie down, but was forced to spend a night sitting in a chair.
 She composed and published "On a Visit to Mr.Burns" that recorded the incident.

 During one four day stay at Dunlop House, Burns discussed Janet Little's poetry and he objected to reading all of Janet's poems, Frances Dunlop later writing to him saying "How did I upraid my own conceited folly ... that ever subjected one of mine to so haughty and imperious critic."
 Burns subscribed to only one copy of her poems.

 It is recorded that Burns's natural daughter, Elizabeth 'Betty' Burns, visited Janet at Loudoun Castle shortly before her death in March 1813.

 Printing Errors

 An Errata is provided on page 24 after the list of subscribers.
-The pagination of pages 26, 27 and 28 is enclosed in a double bracket, unlike any other pages in the book other than what should be 'Page 30' which is again marked as 'Page 26'.
+The pagination of pages 26, 27 and 28 is enclosed in a double bracket, unlike any other pages in the book, other than what should be 'Page 30,' which is again marked as 'Page 26'.
 Another page, not bracketed is given as 'Page 28'.
 Page numbers do not appear on pages that have poem titles.
 As a result the book has four extra pages and is therefore 211 pages long and not 207.
 The 'Contents' page gives Page 205 for the last poem however it begins on page 206.